PGS62/JuliaExcel.jl/README.md

  * The "wait loop" includes a heart-beat check that Julia is still alive, so executing `=JuliaEval("exit()")` errors gracefully.

 ## Viewing the code
 The VBA project is password protected to prevent accidental changes.
-You can see the VBA code [here](https://github.com/PGS62/JuliaExcel.jl/blob/master/vba/JuliaExcel.xlam/modMain.bas), or view it in the JuliaExcel.xlam by unprotecting with the password "JuliaExcel".
-Julia source code is always visible on your PC.
-The [@functionloc](https://docs.julialang.org/en/v1/stdlib/InteractiveUtils/#InteractiveUtils.@functionloc) macro is a nifty way to find the code of any function you're interested in.
+You can see the VBA code [here](https://github.com/PGS62/JuliaExcel.jl/blob/master/vba/JuliaExcel.xlam/modMain.bas), or view it in JuliaExcel.xlam by unprotecting with the password "JuliaExcel".
+Julia source code is always visible on your PC, and the [@functionloc](https://docs.julialang.org/en/v1/stdlib/InteractiveUtils/#InteractiveUtils.@functionloc) macro is a nifty way to locate the code of any function you're interested in.

 ## Shortcomings
-Given how JuliaExcel works, with file-based messaging and serialisation in VBA, an interpreted and therefore relatively slow language, the most obvious shortcoming will be performance.
+Given how JuliaExcel works, with file-based messaging and serialisation in VBA, an interpreted and therefore relatively slow language, the most obvious shortcoming will be performance of the data-transfer Excel to Julia and back.
 That's not always a problem however, notably if the time for marshalling data between Excel and Julia is small (milliseconds) compared with the execution time of the Julia code (tens of seconds).
-I designed JuliaExcel for a project where that situation holds.
+I wrote JuliaExcel for a project where that situation holds.

 Other, perhaps less obvious shortcomings are:
- *  There is a limit on the length of expression that Julia is able to parse, which leads to errors what passing large arrays as arguments to `JuliaCall`.
+ *  There is a limit on the length of expression that Julia is able to parse, which leads to errors when passing large arrays as arguments to `JuliaCall`.
 For example this formula to evaluate the sum of 700,000 random numbers: `JuliaEval("sum",RANDARRAY(700000))` produces the error `#(ErrorException("syntax: expression too large"))!`.
- *  Given that the communication Julia to Excel is text based with floating point numbers represented in base 10, there is the usual introduction round-off errors.
+ *  Given that the communication Julia to Excel is text-based with floating point numbers represented in base 10, there is the usual introduction round-off errors.
 For values near 1, the round-tripping error is of the order of 10 to the power -16.

 &nbsp;